 IT Due Diligence.

-GAMBIT’s due diligence focuses on factors including:
+GAMBIT’s IT due diligence focuses on aspects including:

 - Comprehensive analysis of the IT organization of the company to be purchased

 - Evaluation of the IT strategies of both companies and the potential for synergy

 - Assessment of specialist employee knowledge (key man risk)

 - Examination of the application landscape, looking for risks that may affect subsequent integration (for example, software releases, custom developments)

 - Risk assessment and recommendations regarding price reduction clauses in purchase contracts